 Outlook is the email and calendar application used by campus students, faculty, and staff, while Office 365 is the underlying email service.

 To access your email, visit goPFW and sign in with your user-name and password, then select the Outlook logo.

 Office 365 accounts are deleted when a staff or faculty member is no longer working for the university, or for students, generally one year after graduation.
 You will receive an email two weeks before the account is scheduled for deletion.

-- eLearning (Blackboard)
+- eLearning (Brightspace)

 - Office Productivity

 All Microsoft Office applications are available online in your browser and for download by visiting Office 365 and logging in with your full Purdue Fort Wayne email address and password.
 These applications are free for all students, faculty, and staff.
 Microsoft Office includes the following programs: